 We also treat other joint pains, muscle spasms, sports injuries, neuralgia and more.
 Contact us if you have any questions.

 Feel confident knowing you’re coming to the right place.
-Learn more below about what to expect when you visit us and if Osteopathy can help you.
+Learn more below about what to expect when you visit us and how Osteopathy can help you.

-We will listen to you about your symptoms as we aim to find out exactly what structure is causing the problem.
-Therefore we will be able to discover what we need to examine further to give you an accurate diagnosis and treatment plan.
+In our detailed case history we will listen to you about your symptoms as we aim to find out exactly what structure is causing the problem.
+Therefore we will be able to discover what we need to examine further to give you an accurate diagnosis and appropriate treatment plan.

 We’ve found that hands-on treatment paired with exercises and lifestyle advice works best.
 Don’t worry about remembering what we suggest as we write everything down for you or provide video resources for your convenience.